Not enough women: miners meet in Australia under a cloud after sexism report

 By Praveen Menon

-KALGOORLIE, Australia Aug 2 (Reuters) - A top mining conference kicked off in West Australia this week with an address by global investor and economist Dambisa Moyo, the first woman to deliver the keynote in the forum's three decade history.
+KALGOORLIE, Australia Aug 2 (Reuters) - Global investor and economist Dambisa Moyo this week became the first woman ever to deliver the keynote speech at the mining industry's annual conference in Western Australia, a boost for the sector as it faces scrutiny over perceived sexism.

-Yet while Moyo had top billing, she is one of only five women out of 71 speakers due to address the event in Kalgoorlie-Boulder, a fact that has not gone down well with some delegates at a time when the mining industry faces scrutiny for a perceived culture of sexism.
+Yet while Moyo had top billing, she is one of only five women out of 71 speakers due to address this year's event in Kalgoorlie-Boulder, a fact that has not gone down well with some delegates.

 "There are more speakers who have the name Peter, Mark and James than there are women at the whole event," Fortescue Metals Group Chief Executive Elizabeth Gaines, who addressed the conference on Tuesday, told Reuters.